roberth26/wp-react/wordpress/wp-content/plugins/svg-support/readme.txt

 * Blocked direct access to PHP files.
 * Added SCSS support using CodeKit - minified CSS + JS files.
 * Updated spelling for incorrect function name.
-* Changed comment formatting across all files for conistency.
+* Changed comment formatting across all files for consistency.
 * Added link to $25 Free credit at GoWebben on the settings page.
 * Tested in WordPress 4.3.
 * Updated Readme file.